FERPA

 An education record is any record 1) which contains information that is personally identifiable to a student, and 2) is maintained by the institution.
 Education records include any records in whatever form (handwritten, print, email, magnetic, tape, film, disk, etc.) that are in possession of the college.

-Education records do not include:
+Educational records do not include:

-• Sole possession records or private notes held by maker that not accessible or released to other personnel.
+• Sole possession records or private notes held by maker that not accessible or released to other personnel;

-• Law enforcement or campus security records that are solely for law enforcement purposes and maintained solely be the law enforcement unit
+• Law enforcement or campus security records that are solely for law enforcement purposes and maintained solely be the law enforcement unit;

-• Records relating to individuals who are employed by the institution, unless contingent upon attendance
+• Records relating to individuals who are employed by the institution, unless contingent upon attendance;

-• Post attendance records that have no relation to person as a student, i.e., alumni records
+• Post attendance records that have no relation to person as a student, i.e., alumni records.

 What is directory information?